Matthew Chapter Five

 Matthew 5:29 & 30

 Is Jesus telling us to mutilate our earthly bodies to avoid sin?
 Not at all.
 He is describing the lengths that a man would have to go to in dealing with his body to surpass the righteousness of the religious.
+He is urging us to fix the cause of the problem which is our hearts and that is only accomplished through faith in Yeshua Messiah.
 In the Millennial Reign, we will not be facing this battle as we will have new bodies without the effects of sin.

 Matthew 5:31 & 32

-'It has been said, "Anyone who divorces his wife must give her a certificate of divorce."
-But I tell you that anyone who divorces his wife, except for sexual immorality, makes her the victim of adultery, and anyone who marries a divorced woman commits adultery.'
+"It was said, `Whoever divorces his wife must give her a get.'
+But I tell you that anyone who divorces his wife, except on the ground of fornication, makes her an adulteress; and that anyone who marries a divorcee commits adultery.

 Matthew 5:33-37